Fr. Ignacio Gonzalez

 A native of Austin, Texas and a veteran of the United States Marine Corps, I came to Washington, DC in the mid-1990s to work on Capitol Hill in the office of my local representative.
 After completing my studies at the University of Houston, I returned to Washington to begin a career in both teaching and the foreign-exchange market.

-What I like most about monastic life are three things: 1) Twenty-four hour access to Our Lord in the Blessed Sacrament, 2) the structured and balanced daily monastic horarium, and 3) being part of a unique and venerable Benedictine tradition that spans 1,500 years of Church history.
+What I like most about monastic life are four things: 1) twenty-four-hour access to Our Lord in the Blessed Sacrament, 2) the structured and balanced daily monastic horarium, 3) being part of a unique and venerable Benedictine tradition that spans 1,500 years of Church history, and 4) learning from my students at the Abbey School.